 If you’re lucky enough to receive a tax refund this year, you’re probably eager to receive it.
-The IRS says it should take under 21 days to issue a refund once it has been processed.
+The IRS says it should take 21 days to issue a refund once it has been processed.
 If it has been longer than this, several factors may be holding it up.
 Before you start to panic, take into consideration the process and what is going on with your paperwork.

 If any of your information is entered with an error, your tax refund can be delayed.
 If your employer wrote down different information than what you recorded, it may be another source of holdup.

 The IRS asks that you do not contact them in an effort to get your refund faster.
 They recommend you use their “Where’s My Refund?” tool to track it yourself.
 Every 24 hours, the site is updated, usually in the evening.
 You can start checking it 24 hours after e-filing or 4 weeks after it is mailed in.
 Putting in some personal information will let you know if it’s been approved, and when it’s been sent.

 The IRS may need some additional information at times.
 If they do, they will get in touch with you, usually by mail.
 Remember, the IRS never sends emails, nor will they ever reach you by phone.
 There are a number of tax scams that will target unsuspecting people this way.